Lucy Lawless: Personal life

-In 1988, she became pregnant from her boyfriend Garth Lawless while working with him in the Australian outback.
-They married in Kalgoorlie, Western Australia, that year, then returned to New Zealand where their daughter, Daisy, was born.
+In 1988, she became pregnant to her boyfriend Garth Lawless while working with him in the Australian outback.
+They married in Kalgoorlie, Western Australia, that year, then returned to New Zealand where their daughter was born.
 They divorced in 1995.

-On 28 March 1998, Lawless married Xena's executive producer, Pacific Renaissance Pictures CEO Robert Tapert.
+On 28 March 1998, Lawless married Xena's executive producer, Pacific Renaissance Pictures CEO Robert Tapert, at St. Monica Catholic Church in Santa Monica, California, US.
 They have two sons.